willfindlay/COMP5900T-Notes/notes.md

 - a transition that requires to go through a gate segment needs to verify the following:
    - the number of arguments expected
    - the data type on each argument
-   - access requirement for each argument(read, read/write)
+   - access requirement for each argument (read, read/write)
 - the gate segment is also known as the gatekeeper
 - when we return from the more privileged ring to a lower privileged ring, we need to ensure that no information is leaked.
-   - the supervisor copies arguments from its segment to another segment(accesible to the called procesure).
+   - the supervisor copies arguments from its segment to another segment (accessible to the called procedure).
       - copying is necessary because we don't want unauthorized access from the calling procedure
-      - the caller must also be careful not to copy unauthorized information(private keys), since the less-privileged code may be able to use to impersonate the higher-privileged code
+      - the caller must also be careful not to copy unauthorized information (private keys), since the less-privileged code may be able to use to impersonate the higher-privileged code
-   - Multics allows the caller to provide a gate for return(return gate).
+   - Multics allows the caller to provide a gate for return (return gate).
       - multiple calls can result in a stack of return gates, so SDW is not suitable for return gates
       - the supervisor must maintain this stack of return gates for each process.
 - the fundamentals of the reference monitor is implemented in ring 0